Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 The FANUC M-710iC/50 is a fast, agile robot with a payload capacity of up to 50 kilograms, available in multiple configurations for different applications.
 Its slim arm can access tight spaces with six axes of motion for maximum flexibility.

-It is also user-friendly, easy to program, and integrates seamlessly with conveyor systems and machine tools.
+It is also user-friendly, easy to program, and integrates well with conveyor systems and machine tools.
 If you need speed and precision, this robot is a great choice.
-If you’ve got the $40,000 - $70,000 different versions, it will cost you.
+If you’ve got the $40,000 - $70,000 that is — it will cost you.

 2) ABB IRB 6640: A great pick